-Our Trentwood rolling mill is one of our two largest manufacturing facilities.
+Our Trentwood rolling mill is one of our two largest manufacturing facilities and uses over 78% of the water we utilize in our operations.
 The facility is located in the Spokane Valley and relies on the Spokane River and the Rathdrum Prairie Aquifer to source water which is primarily used for cooling material during the casting process.
-Because water is a vital natural resource.
-Trentwood has continued to pursue initiatives to more efficiently use water and reduce discharges to the Spokane River.
-Those initiatives include conversion of equipment from water cooled systems to air cooled systems; reconfiguration of water supply systems to better match process water needs; installation of additional water control systems; and improvement of manufacturing efficiencies.
-As a result of these and other initiatives, our Trentwood facility has reduced its water use by approximately 30% and discharges to the Spokane River by approximately 40%, in each case, per packed pound of aluminum produced from 2010 through 2020.
+Trentwood has continued to pursue initiatives to more efficiently use water and reduce discharges into the Spokane River.